KasparsMazurs/Find_Pictures/README.md

-# Mr. Kris Tattoo
+# Find Pictures

-Mr. Kris Tattoo is a landing page for a self-made artist specializing in digital art and tattoos.
+Find Pictures is a landing page for a kid's memory game in which your main task is to find two identical animal pictures as quickly as possible with the least amount of card flips possible.

-Users of this site will be able to find an artist portfolio and contact details.
+Playing this game kids will train their memory.

 This page is made using HTML, CSS and JavaScript.

 ![responsivedesign](assets/images/for%20readme%20file/responsive.JPG)

 ## Features